BotWithUs/BwuWiki/docs/Scripts/Combat/Boss Scripts/Aki Zamorak/index.md

 ![Action Bar](ActionBar.png)

 > - Please make sure all mandatory abilities are on your bar.
 > - Please make sure all optional abilities if options are checked.
-(Note Darkness, Invoke death, EOF, Weapon Special are highly recommanded for higher enrage)
+(Note Darkness, Invoke death, EOF, Weapon Special are highly recommended for higher enrage)

 </details>